lemonstand/lscloud-theme-meyer/README.md

-# Bones - A barebones LemonStand theme
+# Meyer - A LemonStand theme

+The Meyer theme, made by the POET team in Waterloo.

 ## Running Gulp